mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 will also be set.
 The option syntax takes the form of "`-`_NUM/NUM_", and "`-M` _NUM-NUM_".

-_Model capacity_ (maximum model tokens) can be set intuitively with `option` "`-N` _NUM_", otherwise model capacity is set automatically for known models, or to _2048_ tokens as fallback.
+_Model capacity_ (maximum model tokens) can be set more intuitively with `option` "`-N` _NUM_", otherwise model capacity is set automatically for known models, or to _2048_ tokens as fallback.